robinboncoeur/mygitblender/README.md

 # [ Update Log ]
-Update 11-Nov-2018: I am moving wiki pages to a more manageable approach: https://robinboncoeur.github.io/FigureShaders/index.html These web pages are easier to maintain, as the structure is done in Sphinx.
+Update 11-Nov-2018: I am moving wiki pages to a more manageable approach:

+https://robinboncoeur.github.io/FigureShaders/index.html

-Also, the whole workflow is being reviewed as it is unneccesarily convoluted and awkward, to to mention error-prone.
+These web pages are easier to maintain, as the structure is done in Sphinx.
+Also, the whole workflow is being reviewed as it is unneccesarily convoluted and awkward, not to mention error-prone.

 Update 11-May-2018: version 0.6.0 Current testing shows script is fully stable in Linux, Mac and Windows.
 Removed beta status.